A STRUGGLE AGAINST COLONIAL OPPRESSION

 A POIGNANT REMINDER OF THE PAST

-This particular camp’s legacy, as a result, encapsulates the complexities of the island’s socio-political landscape during the mid-20th century.
-Acting as a poignant reminder of the past, it also helps to form an integral yet tragic chapter in the island’s recent history.
-As a result, the remnants of this camp today adequately reflect the tumultuous interplay between colonialism, nationalism, and a struggle for human rights that existed on the island at the time.
+Acting as a poignant reminder of a turbulent past, this particular camp’s legacy encapsulates the complexities of the island’s socio-political landscape during the mid-20th century.
+Forming an integral, yet tragic chapter in the island’s recent history, the remnants of this camp today adequately reflect the tumultuous interplay between colonialism and nationalism that existed on the island at the time.
+In many ways, the site also represents a Cypriot struggle for self-determination and human rights.

 A HISTORIC LEGACY